cms-tau-pog/TauFW/PicoProducer/README.md

 Other optional keyword arguments are
 * `dtype`: Data type like `'mc'`, `'data'` or `'embed'`.
 As a short cut you can use the subclasses `MC` and `Data`.
 * `store`: Path where all nanoAOD files are stored (instead of being given by the DAS tool).
+  Note that this path is used for both skimming and analysis jobs.
   This is useful if you have produced or skimmed your NanoAOD samples, and they are not available via DAS.
   The path may contain variables like `$PATH` for the full DAS path, `$GROUP` for the group, `$SAMPLE` for the sample short name.
 * `url`: Redirector URL for XRootD protocol, e.g. `root://cms-xrd-global.cern.ch` for DAS.
-* `files`: Either a list of files, OR a string to a text file with a list of files.
+* `files`: Either a list of nanoAOD files, OR a string to a text file with a list of nanoAOD files.
   This can speed things up if DAS is slow or unreliable, or you want to avoid retrieving the files from a local storage element on the fly each time.
+  Note that this list is used for both skimming and analysis jobs.
 * `nfilesperjob`: Number filed per job.
 If the samples is split in many small files, you can choose a larger `nfilesperjob` to reduce the number of short jobs.
   This overrides the default `nfilesperjob` in the configuration.